daedalusLAB/daedalus_pipeline/Readme.md

 It rests on this tools to create the pipeline:
  - [OpenAI Whisper](https://github.com/openai/whisper): is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.
- - [Spacy] (https://spacy.io/): is a free, open-source library for Natural Language Processing in Python.
+ - [Spacy](https://spacy.io/): is a free, open-source library for Natural Language Processing in Python.
 It features NER, POS tagging, dependency parsing, word vectors and more.
  - [Gentle](https://lowerquality.com/gentle/): is a forced aligner for speech and text.
 It uses a probabilistic model to align speech to text, and is trained on a large dataset of speech and text.
 It is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.

 ## Usage